tsymbaliuk-ivan/my-first-app/README.md

 - describes the site and invites users to register ot log in

 Learning Log (logged in):
--user can:
+- user can:
--- create new topics
+- create new topics
--- add new entries
+- add new entries
--- read/edit existing entries
+- read/edit existing entries